Balimbanana/SM-SourceExperienceMod/README.md

 The Source Experience Mod is a mod that allows players to level up by various means.
 There are 12 skills with one that is toggleable and some active skills such as summoning, and if the QModule is running, there are some active skills there too.

-SXPM has setups to allow for running it on Synergy, HL2:DM, ~Obsidian~, Insurgency, Day of Infamy, Counter-Strike: Source, Golden Eye: Source, Dino D-Day, Left 4 Dead 2, Team Fortress 2.
+SXPM has setups to allow for running it on Synergy, HL2:DM, ~Obsidian~, Insurgency, Day of Infamy, Counter-Strike: Source, Golden Eye: Source, Dino D-Day, Left 4 Dead 2, Team Fortress 2, Lambda Fortress, Fistful of Frags, Pirates Vikings & Knights II, Black Mesa.

 Here are the skills: